Basic Concept of Respect for Human Rights

 Education and Training

-- Implemented human rights awareness stratified training for new employees and newly appointed organizational managers
+・Human rights awareness training by rank for new employees and organizational managers

 Eisai’s Modern Slavery and Human Trafficking Statement

 To comply with the UK Modern Slavery Act 2015, which came into force in the United Kingdom, Eisai Europe Ltd. released the following statement in May 2021:

 １．Child labor, forced labor, and human trafficking

 Child labor, forced labor, and human trafficking in the supply chain are considered human rights violations that should be no tolerance internationally.
 We are conducting risk assessments of purchased raw materials from the perspective of the geographic location of the country of origin and the industry in order to verify the potential negative impact on human rights indirectly through the purchase of pharmaceutical raw materials.
 Carnauba wax, which is used for coating tablets, has been pointed out as the risk of forced labor in the raw material production area and concerns about the working environment, so we have started to investigate the traceability of the raw material we purchase.
 In the next step, we plan to carry out on-site risk investigations in collaboration with our business partners.

 In addition, it has been pointed out that the Japanese technical intern training system has human rights risks such as wage, working hours and sexual harassment as the US Department of State has pointed out that it is forced labor.
 We consider this to be one of the important human rights issues in Japan, and in interviews with our business partners for feedback on sustainability evaluation, we request confirmation of the employment of foreign technical intern trainees and a report on the employment status.

 ２．Measures to mitigate potential adverse effects of human rights, labor and health and safety in the supply chain